iLert/docs/integrations/discord.md

 title: Discord Integration
 seoTitle: 'iLert: Discord for Alerting | Incident Response | Uptime'
 description: >-
-  The iLert Discord Integration helps you to bring iLert incidents into your Discord channels
+  The iLert Discord Integration helps you to bring iLert alerts into your Discord channels
 date: '2020-04-23T05:02:05.000Z'
 weight: 1